+The Perfect Body.
+Hey everyone, I hope you are well.
 In today’s society, both men and women, even children are being pressured to get ‘The Perfect Body’.
-This has been going on for a long time and it happens every single day.
+This has been going on for a long time, and it happens every single day.
 It has also caused mental illness and suicide.
 Whether you are a multi-millionaire or a cleaner.
 The sad part about body shaming is that people who body shame other people are the ones who are not happy in their own skin.
 What’s worst – the victims believe them.

 Body shaming falls under the term ‘Abuse’.
 Yes, that’s right- ABUSE!
-Calling someone ‘fat’, ‘skinny’, ‘disgusting’ etc is an act of Abuse.
-We are all humans, we all have insecurities.
+Calling someone ‘fat’, ‘skinny’, ‘disgusting’ etc. is an act of Abuse.
+We are all humans; we all have insecurities.
 So why should we body shame each other?
-Mothers with baby weight are being forced to hit the gym immediately after giving birth, men are in competition against the title of ‘Most Handsome Man of the year’ and kids?
+Mothers with baby weight are being forced to hit the gym immediately after giving birth, and men compete for the title of ‘Most Handsome Man of the year’ and kids?
 Kids are just living life by what they see from adults on Social Media.

 There’s A Difference Between Giving Advice and Body Shaming

 It’s one to advise someone to lose weight due to health issues or just giving a piece of friendly advice when it’s genuine.
 When someone is super proud of their body or have built up a sign of courage to show off their curve, stretch marks, etc. and then constantly being told to take the picture down due to negative comments regarding how they look, that’s when the body-shaming occurs.